The structure and the function of the heart in the circulatory system

-The heart consists of four chambers located in two sides (the right side and the left side), The upper chamber in each side is called “atrium”, and the lower chamber is called “ventricle”.
+The heart consists of four chambers located on two sides (the right side and the left side), The upper chamber on each side is called the “atrium”, and the lower chamber is called the “ventricle”.

-There is a wall that separates between the right side of the heart and the left side of the heart, to prevent mixing of the blood in both sides.
+There is a wall that separates the right side of the heart and the left side of the heart, to prevent the mixing of the blood on both sides.

 There is a valve between each atrium and ventricle to allow the blood to flow from the atrium to the ventricle and prevents its returning back.

-The heart normally pumps 4.5 to 5 liters of the blood per minute where this rate increases up to three times when exercising, The heart is about 350 grams in a man weighing 70 Kg.
+The heart normally pumps 4.5 to 5 liters of blood per minute and this rate increases up to three times when exercising, The heart is about 350 grams in a man weighing 70 Kg.

 You can download Science online application on google play from this link: Science online Apps on Google Play